47degrees/arrow-slides/processed-slides/arrow-meta.md

 1. KEEP is hosted in GitHub

-2. It holds proposals for Kotlin also known as KEEPs
+2. and it holds proposals for Kotlin also known as KEEPs.

-3. New KEEPs are submitted as pull requests
+3. The new KEEPs are submitted as pull requests

-4. Some KEEPs have their own repository for specification and discussions
+4. and also some KEEPs have their own repository for specification and discussions.

 So here we go!